Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Results

 \subsection{Measuring the acoustic Faraday effect}

-We first describe how phonon Hall viscosity alters sound propagation in solids, giving rise to the acoustic Faraday effect.
-In general, three dimensional solids have three distinct speeds of sound for waves propagating along any given direction.
-In crystals with high enough symmetry, and for high-symmetry propagation directions, the two transverse modes---modes with their polarization vector of atomic displacement perpendicular to their propagation vector---become degenerate, with the same speed of sound.
-This is the case for sound propagating along the $c$ axis of \rcl.
-The degeneracy between the two modes is lifted by Hall viscosity, which can arise, for example, through spin-lattice coupling.
-As a result, the left- and right-circularly polarized combinations of the transverse modes then propagate at different speeds, giving rise to an acoustic Faraday effect (see \autoref{fig:faraday_thermal}).
-This phenomenon is well documented in materials like yttrium iron garnet (YIG) and Cr$_2$O$_3$, where it arises from hybridzation between acoustic phonons and magnons~\cite{kittelInteractionSpinWaves1958,boiteuxAcousticalFaradayEffect1971,wangAcousticFaradayRotation1971}; in Tb$_3$Ga$_5$O$_{12}$, where it arises from coupling between acoustic and optical phonons~\cite{sytchevaAcousticFaradayEffect2010} and which also has a phonon thermal Hall effect~\cite{strohmPhenomenologicalEvidencePhonon2005}; in CeAl$_2$ and Ni-doped MgO, where it arises from crystal field splitting~\cite{guermeurRotationPlanPolarisation1968,luthiMagnetoelasticityRotationalInvariance1979}; and in superfluid $^3$He-B, where it emerges due to the shear stiffness of the Fermi liquid~\cite{leeDiscoveryAcousticFaraday1999}.
+We first describe how phonon Hall viscosity alters how sound propagates through a solid.
+In crystals with high enough symmetry, and for high-symmetry propagation directions, the two transverse sound modes are degenerate, with the same speed of sound.
+This is the case for sound propagating along the $c$ axis of \rcl, which is the configuration in our experiment.
+The degeneracy of these two modes is lifted by Hall viscosity, resulting in left- and right-circularly polarized sound waves that propagate at different speeds.
+This gives rise to an acoustic Faraday effect---the rotation of linearly polarized transverse sound waves (see \autoref{fig:faraday_thermal}).
+This phenomenon is well documented in materials like yttrium iron garnet (YIG) \cite{kittelInteractionSpinWaves1958,guermeurRotationPlanPolarisation1968,wangAcousticFaradayRotation1971}, Cr$_2$O$_3$ \cite{boiteuxAcousticalFaradayEffect1971}, Tb$_3$Ga$_5$O$_{12}$ \cite{sytchevaAcousticFaradayEffect2010} (which also has a thermal Hall effect \cite{strohmPhenomenologicalEvidencePhonon2005}), CeAl$_2$ \cite{luthiMagnetoelasticityRotationalInvariance1979}, and in superfluid $^3$He-B \cite{leeDiscoveryAcousticFaraday1999}.

-The acoustic Faraday effect is measured by generating linearly polarized, transverse sound waves using shear-polarized piezoelectric transducers attached to a sample (see \autoref{fig:geometry_coupling}a).
-A radio-frequency voltage pulse actuates the piezoelectric transducer, generating a sound wave that travels through the sample, and is detected by a second shear-polarized piezoelectric transducer.
-The amplitude of sound detected by the receive transducer depends on the strength of Faraday rotation, which rotates the polarization of the incoming wave: the amplitude is maximum when the sound wave's polarization aligns with the traducer's polarization, and minimum when they are perpendicular.
+The acoustic Faraday effect is measured using shear-polarized piezoelectric transducers to generate pulses of linearly polarized, transverse sound (see \autoref{fig:geometry_coupling}a).
+These sound waves travel the length of the sample and are detected by a second shear-polarized piezoelectric transducer on the opposite face from the drive transducer.
+The amplitude of sound is maximum when the sound-wave polarization and receive-transducer polarization are parallel, and minimum when they are perpendicular.
 In general, varying the external magnetic field changes the Hall viscosity, which modifies the amount of Faraday rotation and, consequently, the amplitude of sound detected by the receive transducer.